 - Sustainable Chemistry

-Walmart encourages suppliers to lead on sustainable chemistry in apparel, footwear, and soft home textile products and leverage third party certifications that assess and recognize leadership in line with the principles of sustainable chemistry.
-Third party certifications can help lend credibility and verification for how products are made and can provide a signal of leadership to customers, such as OEKO-TEX Standard 100.
+Walmart also encourages suppliers to lead on sustainable chemistry in apparel, footwear, and soft home textile products and leverage third party certifications that assess and recognize leadership in line with the principles of sustainable chemistry.
+Third party certifications can help lend credibility and verification for how products are made and can provide a signal of sustainability leadership to customers, such as OEKO-TEX Standard 100.

 Reducing Impact in Textile Manufacturing